Plan your visit

 Below are details of all the awesome things you can do on a day out at the Science Centre.
 For information about special events, school holiday activities and themed weekends, please visit our What's On page.

-A brand new immersive zone, opening 20 July 2018, Explorer:Space will take pride of place on the lower exhibition floor.
-Taking visitors on an epic journey through the Solar System, Explorer:Space will encompass 20 fantastic modular exhibits, covering everything from space discoveries to atmospheric pressure to the first moon landing mission.
-A programme of Destination Space live science shows and space-themed activities will run throughout the summer holiday from 20 July – 3 September to complement the new zone.
+A brand new immersive zone, Explorer:Space takes pride of place on the lower exhibition floor.
+Taking visitors on an epic journey through the Solar System, Explorer:Space encompasses 20 fantastic modular exhibits, covering everything from space discoveries to atmospheric pressure to the first moon landing mission.
+Find out more here.
+A programme of Destination Space live science shows and space-themed activities will run throughout the summer holiday from 21 July – 3 September to complement the new zone.

 The planetarium cinema presents an unforgettable and incredible experience.
 The 360° domed screen completely surrounds the audience, placing everyone right in the action.
 We offer fulldome screenings of high-quality digital films, covering a wide variety of fascinating topics.
 There are also live presenter-led shows that explore different aspects of the universe, from the planets to the stars.
 Look out for the chatterbox shows which offer a more relaxed environment where the audience are welcome to chat or call out during the show.
 Visit the What’s On page for the full programme of screenings.